Skip to main content

 Technical Analysis

 CVE-2026-20619 is a vulnerability identified in Apple macOS involving a logging mechanism that failed to properly redact sensitive user data.
-This flaw allows a local application to potentially access confidential information that should have been protected within system logs.
-The root cause is insufficient data redaction during logging operations, which can inadvertently expose sensitive content to unauthorized apps.
-The issue was addressed in macOS Sequoia 15.7.4 and macOS Tahoe 26.3 through improved data redaction techniques.
-According to the CVSS v3.1 vector (5.5), the attack requires local access (AV:L), low attack complexity (AC:L), no privileges (PR:N), but user interaction (UI:R).
-The scope remains unchanged (S:U), and the impact is high on confidentiality (C:H), with no impact on integrity (I:N) or availability (A:N).
-The vulnerability is categorized under CWE-200 (Exposure of Sensitive Information).
-No public exploits have been reported, indicating limited current exploitation but potential risk if weaponized.
-The vulnerability affects unspecified earlier versions of macOS prior to the patched releases.
-This issue highlights the importance of secure logging practices and strict data redaction to prevent leakage of sensitive information through system logs.
+This flaw allows a local application, without requiring privileges, to potentially access confidential information that should have been protected within system logs.
+The root cause is an insufficient data redaction process in the logging subsystem, which could inadvertently expose sensitive data to unauthorized apps.
+The vulnerability was addressed by Apple in macOS Sequoia 15.7.4 and macOS Tahoe 26.3 through improved data redaction techniques.
+The CVSS v3.1 score of 5.5 reflects a medium severity, with an attack vector requiring local access (AV:L), low attack complexity (AC:L), no privileges (PR:N), but user interaction (UI:R).
+The scope is unchanged (S:U), and the impact is high on confidentiality (C:H), with no impact on integrity or availability.
+No known exploits have been reported in the wild, indicating that while the vulnerability is serious, it has not yet been weaponized.
+The vulnerability is classified under CWE-200 (Exposure of Sensitive Information).
+This issue highlights the importance of secure logging practices and proper data sanitization to prevent leakage of sensitive information through system logs.

 Potential Impact